 HPN members serve their communities in a variety of ways including development and management of affordable housing for seniors, veterans and families, lending to places and people not reached by the traditional financial markets, and providing housing counseling to first time home buyers.
 All of HPN’s member organizations work to link the communities they serve to services including— education, workforce development and health care.

-The New Markets Tax Credit program stimulates economic activity in some of the nation’s most distressed rural and urban communities by providing a federal tax credit for investments in qualified businesses or economic development projects.
-HPN asks Congress to support NMTC, by cosponsoring The New Markets Tax Credit Extension Act of 2017 which is H.R.
-1098 in the House, cosponsored by Representative Tiberi (R-OH) and Representative Neal (D-MA) and S. 384 in the Senate, cosponsored by Senator Blunt (R-MO) and Senator Cardin (D-MD).
-These bills provides for an indefinite extension of the NMTC program and increases the annual allocation.
+The New Markets Tax Credit (NMTC) program stimulates economic activity in some of the nation’s most distressed rural and urban communities by providing a federal tax credit for investments in qualified businesses or economic development projects.
+This important resource is set to expire at the end of 2019.
+HPN asks Congress to make the NMTC permanent by passing The New Markets Tax Credit Extension Act of 2019 which is H.R.
+1680 in the House cosponsored by Representative Terri Sewell (D-AL) and Representative Tom Reed (R-NY) and S. 750 in the Senate cosponsored by Senator Roy Blunt (R-MO) and Senator Ben Cardin (D-MD).

 See It Work: International Housing Partnership